IvanComp/FedBench/README.md

-# Architectural Pattern for Federated Learning Systems
+# FedBench

 <p align="center">
 <img src="img/ArchitectureEval.png" width="650px" height="350px"/>
 </p>

 This is the repository for testing the performance of a Federated Learning system applying custom specifications.
-The Federated Learning system is supported by [Flower](https://github.com/adap/flower) Framework.
+FedBench is supported by [Flower](https://github.com/adap/flower) Framework.

 The Flower framework was extended by adding 3 different Architectural Patterns for Clients Management [1]: